 We’ve all heard of “The Terrible Twos,” but in many children tantrums begin far before the first birthday, sometimes as early as nine months.
 With a consistent approach to dealing with tantrums, your toddler will most likely outgrow them by the time he reaches three or four years of age.

-Toddler tantrums don’t happen because toddlers are wilful and disobedient, or because you have raised a dreadful child!
+Toddler tantrums don’t happen because toddlers are willful and disobedient, or because you have raised a dreadful child!
 They simply occur because toddlers haven’t learned to accept frustration.
 When they want to do something but can’t, they are overwhelmed by a sense of helplessness and dissatisfaction.
 The toddler tantrum is simply a release of those feelings.
 It might help to know that tantrums are common among toddlers.
 It’s estimated that the majority of 2-year-olds have a tantrum at least once a week, which may last from 15 to 30 minutes.

 Preventing or Avoiding toddler tantrums